3800 Shellfish Aquaculture

 3.1 The Department shall not issue a shellfish aquaculture land lease within the boundaries of a SADA without:

-3.1.2 required field assessments of each proposed one-acre plot indicating a mean density of less than two (2) hard clams per square yard per acre;
+3.1.2 Required field assessments of each proposed 1-acre plot indicating a mean density of less than 2 hard clams per square yard per acre;

 3.2 The Department shall not issue a Shellfish Aquaculture Subaqueous Land Lease for areas extending beyond or entirely outside the boundaries of a SADA without:

-3.2.2 required field assessments of each proposed one-acre plot indicating a mean density of less than two (2) hard clams per square yard per acre;
+3.2.2 Required field assessments of each proposed 1-acre plot indicating a mean density of less than 2 hard clams per square yard per acre;

 3.3 The Department shall not issue a Shellfish Aquaculture Subaqueous Land Lease to persons under 18 years of age.